tdwg/bdq/tg2/_review/docs/intro/index.md

 ### 4.1 Acknowledgements

-The Authors gratefully acknowledge all those who have commented on the GitHub issues during the development of BDQ Core, and all those who have contributed to discussions at various workshops in São Paulo, Brazil; Canberra, Australia; Monash, Australia; Leiden, The Netherlands; Gainesville, USA; and Seattle, USA) and at TDWG annual meetings (in Jonkopping, Sweden; Santa Clara de San Carlos, Costa Rica; Ottawa, Canada; Dunedin, New Zealand; Leiden, The Netherlands; Sofia, Bulgaria; Hobart, Australia; and Ginowa, Japan; and the various Virtual meetings).
+The Authors gratefully acknowledge all those who have commented on the GitHub issues during the development of BDQ Core, and all those who have contributed to discussions at various workshops in São Paulo, Brazil; Canberra, Australia; Monash, Australia; Leiden, The Netherlands; Gainesville, USA; and Seattle, USA) and at Biodiversity Informatuion Standards (TDWG) annual meetings (in Jonkopping, Sweden; Santa Clara de San Carlos, Costa Rica; Ottawa, Canada; Dunedin, New Zealand; Leiden, The Netherlands; Sofia, Bulgaria; Hobart, Australia; and Ginowa, Japan; and the various Virtual meetings).
 The Authors are also gratefull for all those who responded to our email questions.

-We'd also aknowledge the continued support of the TDWG (Biodiversity Information Standards) Executive over the 10 years of the project.
+We'd also gratefully aknowledge the continued support of the Biodiversity Information Standards (TDWG) Executive over the 10 years of this project.

-#### 4.1.1 Funding and Support
+#### 4.1.1 Funding and Support for Meetings

 We acknowledge the financial support of The Atlas of Living Australia and Biodiversity Information Standards (TDWG) for Lee Belbin and Arthur Chapman to attend two face-to-face meetings for the development of BDQ Core, and the Atlas of Living Australia for support of John Wieczorek to attend meetings in Canberra Australia.
 The Museum of Comparative Zoology provided support for Paul Morris; VertNet, Kurator, and Rauthflor LLC provided support of John Wieczorek.
 The United States National Science Foundation through funding of the Kurator project, provided time for Paul Morris, Robert Morris and David Lowery for early work on the project.